vishnu-coc/Attendanzy-App/README.md

 **Attendanzy-App** is a versatile Flutter-based attendance management system designed to simplify student tracking and administrative tasks across multiple platforms.

 Its modular architecture supports features like:
-- attendance marking
+- Attendance marking
-- student profiles
+- Student profiles
-- timetable viewing
+- Timetable viewing
-- academic calculators
+- Academic calculators

 All features are integrated with MongoDB for seamless data management.